IDB Scholarships for Muslim Communities in Non-Member Countries

 Medicine, Engineering, Agriculture and other fields related to above disciplines

 Number of Awards:

-The scholarships are for Muslims from the following countries:
+The scholarships are for Muslims from eligible non-member countries.

-• Completed senior secondary education (or the equivalent of approximately 12 years of education) with good grades in major science subjects
+• Completed senior secondary / pre-university education with good grades in major science subjects and language of instruction

-• Secured admission in one of the disciplines covered under the Programme at a recognized college or university in their own countries; and
+• Secured admission in one of the disciplines covered under the Programme at a recognized college or university in their own countries

 • Not in receipt of any other scholarship at the time of application and during studies.